knightsemplar/celestia_analysis/README.md

 `cd celestia_analysis/celestialight && chmod +x celestia-light-auto.sh && ./celestia-light-auto.sh`

 This will automatically set up and run a Celestia Light Node with a new wallet and default settings on the Blockspacerace network.
 Be sure to save your passphrase for future reference (search my_celes_key).
 Be aware: this can take a while.
+For a more customised set up, please refer to the Celestia docs, or a the repo in the resources section.

 # Setup OpenTelemetry Collector in Ubuntu